 Below is a list of things to know and to bring in order to maximize your enjoyment at Camp Rockaway.
-If you have questions, feel free to call us at (347) 916-6199.
+If you have questions, please call us at (347) 916-6199.

 Check In.
 Check in starts at 3pm and check out is by 11am.
+Please check in by entering the campground from the promenade / boardwalk.
 If you are not able to check in during these hours it is important that you call the front desk at (347) 916-6199 so we can greet you upon arrival and check you in.

 Cancellation Policy.
 We offer a partial refund of 50% for bookings cancelled up to 7 days prior to arrival.
 If cancelled later or in case of a no-show, 100% of the booking fee will be charged.

 Children.
 We welcome families and look forward to having you and your children camp with us.
 If you have a baby/toddler/young child who will sleep with you, please do NOT include them in the number of guests when booking your tent.
 If you require a separate tent for older children that will be sleeping separately, please DO include them in the number of guests when booking your tent and choose an additional "Wall Tent."
 Please note that quiet hours for everyone are from 10pm until 8am.